 1F, No. 105, Sec.
 2, Jiuzong Rd., Neihu Dist., Taipei 11494, Taiwan

 Prior to establishing a relationship with an unknown Taiwan company, it is wise to conduct a background check on the company.
 However, Taiwan’s privacy laws often make it difficult to collect background information on individuals.
 Local attorneys, accountants, and trade/industry associations can be excellent sources of information.

 The AIT Commercial Section offers the International Company Profile (ICP) service to help U.S. firms conduct background checks in Taiwan.
-Click here for further details.
+Please see Our services in Taiwan.